Guiding Kids through Friendship Problems

 When we help our kids identify and talk about their feelings, we’re helping them develop emotional intelligence.
 Ask what emotions they’re feeling.
 Where do they feel the emotion inside their body? (jaw clenched, stomach ache, etc) When we name our emotions, we can begin to tame them.

-After you’ve listened deeply and helped your child identify emotions, empathize.
+After you’ve listened deeply and helped your child identify emotions, empathize with them.
 As humans, it’s incredibly healing to feel heard and understood.
-When I do this step right, my kids feel loved, supported and our bond grows stronger.
+When I do this step right, my kids feel loved and supported, and our bond grows stronger.

 As caregivers, we feel our kid’s pain.
 My heart actually aches when my kids are in emotional or physical pain.
 If I have a big reaction and jump on my own emotional roller coaster, I’ve robbed my daughter of the opportunity to process her situation.
 I’ve missed the chance to make her feel heard and understood.
 So, I try to control my instinct to fix or react.
 Instead, I listen and try to stay grounded.